vivekisreddy/a1-vivekisreddy/README.md

 Note that if you want to load resources besides your index.html file (images, an CSS file, a JS file) you'll need to modify server.js to point to these.
 For now it's easiest to just hardcode paths to the resources, but we'll look at ways to optimize this shortly.

 *Technical*
-1. (max 5 points) Style your page using CSS.
-Each style rule you apply will get you 1 extra point for a maximum of 5 points.
+1. (max 5 points) Style your page using an external stylesheet named styles.CSS.
+Each style rule you apply other than the a: pseudo class styles will get you 1 extra point for a maximum of 5 points.
 Be sure to describe your style rules in your README.
 2. (5 points) Add a simple JavaScript animation to the page.
-3. (max 5 points) Experiment with other *semantic* HTML tags (links, images, tables, header, footer, etc.) Each extra tag you use will get you 1 extra point for a maximum of 5 points.
-Be sure to describe the tags you use in your README.
+3. (max 5 points) Experiment with additional *semantic* HTML tags (links, images, tables, header, footer, etc.) Each extra semantic tag beyond the two required ones will get you 1 extra point for a maximum of 5 points.
+Be sure to list the semantic tags you use in your README.

 *Design*
 1. (10 points) Create a color palette using [color.adobe.com](https://color.adobe.com).
 Use all the colors in the palette in your webpage by implementing the appropriate CSS.
 Add a small screenshot of the color wheel for your color palette to your repo.